turbot/steampipe-plugin-mastodon/docs/tables/mastodon_following.md

 # Table: mastodon_following

-List Mastodon accounts the authenticated account follows
+Represents a user of Mastodon an account is following.

 ## Examples